-• The cold desert nights have made these lions grow woolly coats, and they're leaner than their counterparts in more plentiful areas. • The Namibian big cats cool themselves by panting and actually sweat through the pads of their paws.
+- The cold desert nights have made these lions grow woolly coats, and they're leaner than their counterparts in more plentiful areas. - The Namibian big cats cool themselves by panting and actually sweat through the pads of their paws.
 The desert lion population was down to a mere 20 individuals in 1998.
-It went up to 150 in 2015 and has since declined to the current estimated population of 120.
+It went up to $150\,$ in 2015 and has since declined to the current estimated population of $120\,$.
 89% of the mortality of adult lions in the region is due to the consequences of conflicts with the farmers and local communities.
+25 lions fitted with satellite and GPS collars.
+2 EWS logger towers erected.
+4 rapid response units deployed 12 lion rangers trained and deployed covering 20.000 sq km and 8 community conservancies.
 4. SESFONTEIN SUSTAINABILITY PROJECT This project, still in its preliminary stages, is a collaborative vegetable growing and poultry farming initiative in the Sesfontein community.
-It aims to create sustainable alternative livelihoods; to facilitate food security, economic growth and resilience in a marginal environment impacted by ever changing climactic conditions.
+It aims to create sustainable alternative livelihoods; to facilitate food security, economic growth and resilience in amarginal environment impacted by ever changing climactic conditions.
 Ultimately reducing the pressure on local wildlife from illegal poaching.

-DESERT-DWELLING GIRAFFE CONSERVATION PARTNER : Giraffe Conservation Foundation The Giraffe Conservation Foundation (GCF) are the foremost experts on giraffe and the only organisation in the world focusing on the conservation and management of giraffe in the wild across Africa.
+DESERT-DWELLING GIRAFFE CONSERVATION

+PARTNER: Giraffe Conservation Foundation

+The Giraffe Conservation Foundation (GCF) are the foremost experts on giraffe and the only organisation in the world focusing on the conservation and management of giraffe in the wild across Africa.
 Long-term research by GCF and partners has clearly identified four species of giraffe in Africa whereas before there was thought to be only one, a finding which has elevated the conservation status of some giraffe populations to Critically Endangered.
 In northwest Namibia, numbers of the Angolan giraffe have increased over the past years, yet the population continues to face extreme environmental conditions and other threats.
 Together, GCF and Hoanib Valley Camp have created a strong consistent presence in the area that instills awareness around this iconic African animal.
-Over a period of 5 years, $10\,500$ students and 450 teachers have participated in KEEP.
-The lions in northwest Namibia are a uniquely desert-adapted species that survive in exceptionally challenging conditions: a water-stressed desert environment with a highly variable prey base.
-What this means, however, is that the livestock of local herders often becomes an opportune meal for the lions, and human-wildlife conflict in the area is rife.
-Natural Selection is funding a new automatic monitoring and early warning system run by the Desert Lion Conservation Project and IRDNC.
-25 lions fitted with satellite and GPS collars.
-2 EWS logger towers erected.
-4, rapid response units deployed 12 lion rangers trained and deployed covering 20.000 sq km and 8 community conservancies.

-THE KHOMAS ENVIRONMENTAL EDUCATION PROGRAM (KEEP) PARTNER : Giraffe Conservation Foundation Few projects are more exciting than those that open up the world of nature and conservation to eager young minds, and this one does exactly that.
+THE KHOMAS ENVIRONMENTAL EDUCATION PROGRAM (KEEP) PARTNER: Giraffe Conservation Foundation Few projects are more exciting than those that open up the world of nature and conservation to eager young minds, and this one does exactly that.
 The KEEP programme focusses on urban primary schools within impoverished areas, and addresses the need to connect these children to nature and to develop an interest in the environment and in becoming responsible members of local and global communities.
 Integrated with the national school curriculum, the programme includes hands on experience in the bush, allowing the beauty of Namibia to captivate these young minds.
 The impact and excitement from the young participants is almost tangible!
 It also includes a healthy snack and sandwich for children whilst in the field.
-SOUTH AFRICA DE HOOP NATURE RESERVE Undoubtedly one of the most glorious coastal reserves in Africa, the 43 000-hectare De Hoop Nature Reserve is extraordinary in beauty and blissful seclusion.
-The reserve is also famous for some of the best whale watching on the planet when, from June to November, Southern Right whales and their offspring flock here in their hundreds from Antarctica.
-It's not simply whales either, you'll spot sizeable pods of dolphin and all sorts of marine life in this, the ultimate location for a fabulous, land-based safari.
+Over a period of $5\,$ years, $10\,500\,$ students and $450\,$ teachers have participated in KEEP.
+98